National Botanic Gardens, Kilmacurragh: Earlier History

 Mature monkey puzzle tree in the gardens.

 The house was abandoned in the 1920s but was later run as Kilmacurragh Park Hotel by Charles Budina.
 An ownership dispute led to the abandonment of the gardens until it was acquired by the Irish state in 1976.

+Recent History

+In 2006, Séamus O’Brien took on the position of head gardner for the gardens.
+He spear headed the transformation of the gardens and the rhododendron walks back to former glory after the grounds had fallen into neglect over the previous few decades.
+He also led the charge on plans for an additional 55 acres of former estate lands, which included the walled garden and the historic eighteenth-century deer park, that had been managed by Coillte but were acquired the OPW in 2019.

-In 2021 it was announced that funds would be made available to restored the house under the national development plan and in late 2023, planning permission was granted for these plans which will include reinstatement of the building's roof, restoration of its windows and doors, and the conservation of the external wall finishes.
+In 2021 it was announced that funds would be made available to restore the house under the national development plan and in late 2023, planning permission was granted for these plans which will include reinstatement of the building's roof, restoration of its windows and doors, and the conservation of the external wall finishes.
+On December 9th, 2025 the OPW announced they had appointed Kelbuild Ltd to complete the work to restore and preserve the House with €6.5m funded towards the project.

+On 22nd December 2025, the gardens announced that Séamus had passed away unexpectedly, aged 55, at his home in the Kilmacurragh estate.